sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

 Databricks Integration
 ======================

 Fire Insights integrates with Databricks.
-It can submit jobs to the Databricks clusters.
+It can submit jobs to the Databricks clusters and have the results displayed back in Fire Insights.

 Deployment
 -----------

 Install Fire Insights on any machine.
-The machine has to be reachable from the web.
-Then connect it to your Databricks Cluster
+The machine has to be reachable from the web via a public IP or DNS entry.
+Then connect Fire Insights to your Databricks Cluster

 Upload Fire Core Jar to Databricks
 ----------------------------------

+Fire Insights jar has to be uploaded to Databricks.
+Fire Insights jobs running on Databricks make use of this jar file.

 Upload fire-x.y.z/fire-core-lib/fire-spark_2_3-core-3.1.0-jar-with-dependencies.jar to Databricks.
 Upload it under Workflows as a Library on to Databricks.